-Peel’s nephew, Charles Bateson, would have seen, perhaps played with, the telescopes in his house and tower and may have developed his passion for astronomy that is related in stories passed down the generations.
+Peel’s nephew, Charles Bateson, would have seen, perhaps played with, the telescopes and may have developed his passion for astronomy that is related in stories that were passed down the generations.

 George was baptised in Shipley on 16 November 1798.